0xbitx/rat/README.md

 * --internet_protocol (IP) | -ip (IP)
   * To specify the hosting IP of the server, default is 127.0.0.1.

-* --port (Port) | -p (Port)
+* --port (port) | -p (port)
-  * To specify a port which you client script will connect to.
-Default is 1200.
+  * To specify the hosting port of the server, default is 1200.

-* --module_ports (Module Ports) | -mP (Module Ports)
+* --module_ports (module ports) | -mP (module ports)
   * The ports of the modules, because they use individual socket connections.
 Default is 1201,1202,1203,1204,1205.

 * --use_latest | -uL
-  * To use the most recent "IP", "Port" & "Module Ports" if you simply want to use what you used last time running the script.
+  * To use the most recent "IP", "port" & "module_ports" settings, if you simply want to use what you used last time running the script.
 Default is False.
 ---
 _Please don't use Eagle Eyes for illegal purposes_